Charter School Leadership: How to Build a Balanced, Effective Team

 Who writes the strategic plan?

-Who monitors and reports progress toward strategic plan goals?
+Who monitors and reports progress toward strategic goals?

 Finances: